 The guide assumes you downloaded the OpenVINO toolkit for Raspbian* OS.
 If you do not have a copy of the toolkit package file

-NOTE: The OpenVINO toolkit for Raspbian OS is distributed without installer, so you need to perform extra steps comparing to the Intel® Distribution of OpenVINO™ toolkit for Linux* OS.
+The OpenVINO toolkit for Raspbian OS is distributed without an installer, so you need to perform some extra steps compared to the Intel® Distribution of OpenVINO™ toolkit for Linux* OS.

 ~/Downloadsdirectory.
 If not, replace